 In the end, it essentially involves taking a huge rubber stamp, dipping it in ink, and stamping products over and over before the arrangement is complete.
 The major rubber stamp is known as a pad by people in the printing business, and it differs in the store you might find at your local craft shop.
 The pads utilized in pad printing come in all sizes and shapes such as pointed, rectangular, and round.
 This permits products of almost any size to be customized with pad printing.

-The benefit to pad printing is the ink can be transferred into irregular three-dimensional surfaces since the silicone mat wraps round the component adapting to its particular shape without distorting the picture.
+The benefit to pad printing is the ink can be transferred into irregular three-dimensional surfaces since the silicone mat wraps around the component adapting to its particular shape without distorting the picture.
 There are, obviously, some radius and size constraints for this technique.
 The pads vary in density, too.
 Many are extra-firm, although others are best described as squishy.
-Whether an object's surface is horizontal (like t-shirts) or curved (like pens), the pad can conform to the form and publish the layout accurately.
+Whether an object's surface is horizontal (like t-shirts) or curved (like mugs), the pad can conform to the form and publish the layout accurately.